-- Leasing forms are provided in paper format only for a flat fee of $130.00.
+- Our residential leasing forms package is provided in paper format only for a flat fee of $130.00.

-- Leasing forms are provided in electronic format for a flat fee of $150.00.
+- Our residential leasing forms package is provided in electronic format for a flat fee of $150.00.
 (If leasing forms are ordered in electronic format, the forms are usually emailed to the client but can be provided on a CD upon request.)

 Landlords or property managers who desire to review our leasing forms before deciding whether to purchase them may review them on paper at our office.

 For new clients, pre-payment for leasing forms is generally required.
-We accept payment by credit card – call us at 573-442-7268 to arrange a credit card payment.
+We prefer payment by check but accept payment by credit card – call us at 573-442-7268 to arrange a credit card payment.
 Existing clients with good payment histories will be billed for leasing forms.

 All of the leasing forms we provide except the lead-paint documents are copyrighted by Scott Law Firm.
 Clients and their employees may use and modify our forms for use with their own properties or properties they manage for others, but may not give or sell our forms to anyone else.